 One of the most significant factors is early detection, which can provide more treatment options.

 With dogs and humans being so similar genetically, much of the same research in human cancer prevention and treatment applies to dogs.
-This is encouraging and provides promise to future cancer prevention for dogs.
+This is encouraging and provides a promise of future cancer prevention for dogs.

 Allena Rissa is the founder and editor of The Better Fit.